karlaxnieves/support-git-delete-yespo/docs/Omnichannel/web-push/service-worker-troubleshooting.md

 next:
   description: ''
 ---
-The Yespo web push script is loaded via a Service Worker file called _sw.js_ and placed in the site's root.
+The Yespo web push script is loaded via a Service Worker file called *sw\.js* and placed in the site's root.
 The problem can occur if the site code already uses files with the same name or uses a different Service Worker.

 ## 1\.
-Changing the name of Service Worker _sw.js_
+Changing the name of Service Worker *sw\.js*

-Some builders (GoDaddy, Wix, etc.) place the sw.js file in the site root by default.
+Some builders (GoDaddy, Wix, etc.) place the sw\.js file in the site root by default.
 Since the Yespo file has the same name, errors may occur.

 To avoid problems, you can rename the file and, if necessary, specify the path to it in the Yespo script.